Frog1y/My-Raspberry-Pi-Projects/Pihole/services.md

       - "53:53/udp"
       # Default HTTP Port
       - "80:80/tcp"
-      # Default HTTPs Port.
+      # Default HTTPS Port.
 FTL will generate a self-signed certificate
       - "443:443/tcp"
       # Uncomment the below if using Pi-hole as your DHCP Server
       #- "67:67/udp"